davidramos13/podcast-app-2/README.md

 # Podcast App - Frontend Challenge for Inditex (Image)

 This repo covers all requirements set for the challenge.
-It uses React, Typescript, Redux Toolkit / RTK Query, Vite for bundling, and many ways to do styling (twin.macro which combines CSS-in-JS with Tailwind, and also MUI).

-### THIS IS IN PROGRESS!
-There are some pending tasks I expect to deliver by Tuesday 17th:

-- Finish connecting audio related functionality (related UI is ready now)
+It features:

+- React with Typescript
+- Redux Toolkit / RTK Query
+- Vite for bundling
+- MUI 5 & twin.macro (CSS-in-JS & Tailwind)
-- Unit testing
+- Unit testing (Vitest)

-- Some last moment improvements around like error handling
+I am satisfied with the current work so this is ready to be reviewed and evaluated.
+But I will keep making some subtle improvements around with less priority.

 ## Instructions